Victorian Big Battery: Construction

 Construction began in January 2021.
 The battery was scheduled to be commissioned in the Australian summer period 2021-2022 and has been in operation since December 8, 2021.
 For Neoen's battery, the EPC (Engineering, Procurement and Construction) contractor is Tesla, using UGL as the prime contractor.
 The connection assets are being provided by AusNet Services, with Downer as the prime contractor.

 The storage unit uses 212 Tesla Megapacks, each with a capacity of 3 MWh.
 This will be the first time Megapacks have been used in a facility of this scale in Australia.

 The battery is being built within AusNet's Moorabool Power Terminal in close proximity to the 500 KV high voltage line so that power can be sent quickly to where it is needed.

 Construction of the battery was supported by a $160 million loan from the Clean Energy Finance Corporation, an agency owned by the Australian federal government.

 Services

 Following a tender issued by the Victorian Government in 2020, Neoen was awarded a contract by the Australian Energy Market Operator to reserve approximately 80% of its capacity during the summer months to provide 250 MW of System Integrity Protection Scheme (SIPS) services.
 This will increase the transfer capacity on the Victorian/New South Wales interconnector during peak consumption periods and reduce the risk of unplanned power outages.

 The remaining 50 MW of the battery can be commercially deployed in the market by the operator.
 Outside the summer period, the battery, with a total capacity of 300 MW, will be operated commercially.

+The battery is tested for grid inertia with 'grid forming' abilities.